Shaika07/Shaika07/README.md

 - 👋 Hi, I’m Afreen
-- 👀 I’m interested in Web developement and programming
+- 👀 Into in Python
-- 🌱 I’m currently learning web developement
 - 💞️ I’m looking to collaborate on my project
 - 📫 How to reach me shaika0786@gmail.com